 Lea Vidakovic is a multimedia artist, who works in the field of animated installations, expanded media practices and traditional puppet animation.
 She holds a BA/MA as graphic artist and painter (Academy of Arts, Zagreb); BA in animation (HVO, Norway); MA of audio-visual arts (Royal Academy of Art, Belgium) and a PhD in animation studies (NTU/ADM Singapore).
 Her research interests include fragmented narratives and new storytelling approaches for animated installations, expanded cinema and storytelling.
 She has exhibited internationally on numerous solo and group exhibitions, on more than 200 animation festivals, and is a winner of several art and film awards.
 She took part in several art residencies, conferences and animation festivals as a selector and jury member.
 She teaches at Lusofona university.

 With degrees in engineering and music, David Novack is an award-winning sound designer and re-recording mixer for dozens of films.
-Highlights include Todd Haynes’ Velvet Goldmine, Larry Clark’s Kids, Whit Stillman’s Last Days of Disco, and Richard LaGravenese’s Living Out Loud.
+Highlights include Todd Haynes’ Velvet Goldmine and Safe, Larry Clark’s Kids, Whit Stillman’s Last Days of Disco, and Richard LaGravenese’s Living Out Loud.
 In theater, David designed sound for an opera by Roger Waters (Ça Ira) and sound/projections for a production of the Papp Theater’s presentation of Death of a Salesman in Yiddish.
-David is currently designing sound for a science-in-art installation, Space Messengers, exhibited in Portugal and the US, and is developing another for the CERN particle accelerator campus in Switzerland.
+David recently designed sound for a science-in-art installation for STEMArts, Space Messengers, exhibited in Portugal and the US.
 As a filmmaker, David has several widely-released documentaries honored with many awards including the Int’l Doc Assn’s Pare Lorentz Award for social documentary film.
 A former lecturer at Univ. of Pennsylvania, David now teaches and researches sound and cinema at Lusófona University for Humanities and Technology in Lisbon.

 Natalie Woolf holds a PhD in Design Products from the Royal College of Art, and a BA in Fine Arts/Painting from Leeds Beckett University.
 She has worked on a number of animation projects including art direction for the animation film The Eyes of the Lighthouse (2011), more recently completing a series of animation installations on the theme of spatial anxieties exhibited in the UK, and Portugal.
 Since 2015 Natalie has taught drawing for the Animation Studies BA and Hybrid Spaces Animation Arts MA; is the Curator of the Drawing courses for DELLI – Design Lusófona, Lisbon.
 Main topics of interest and research are: animated material responsiveness to human presence and spatially distributed drawing.
 She is particularly interested in still and moving image drawing and how it is mediated by and/or delivered through technologies.
 Natalie is active in academic research, integrated in the Centre for Other Worlds (COW), Lusófona University, and continues her own creative practice at Atelier Concorde.